-(ii) The Responsible Copermittees must collect wet weather monitoring samples from the receiving water monitoring stations within the first 24 hours of the end of a storm event38 during the rainy season (i.e. October 1 through April 30).
+(ii) The Responsible Copermittees must collect wet weather monitoring samples from the receiving water monitoring stations within the first 24 hours of the end of a storm event during the rainy season (i.e. October 1 through April 30).

-38 Wet weather days are defined by the TMDL as storm events of 0.2 inches or greater and the following 72 hours.
-The Responsible Copermittees may choose to limit their wet weather sampling requirements to storm events of 0.2 inches or greater, or also include storm events of 0.1 inches or greater as defined by
+&lt;sup>42 Wet weather days are defined by the TMDL as storm events of 0.2 inches or greater and the following 72 hours.
+The Responsible Copermittees may choose to limit their wet weather sampling requirements to storm events of 0.2 inches or greater, or also include storm events of 0.1 inches or greater as defined by the federal regulations [40CFR122.26(d)(2)(iii)(A)(2)].